MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 A: Where did you go from there, once you graduated?
 What were some of your early opportunities as a musician?
 {: .interviewer }

-T: Well, <span class="important">while I was in college, I was playing 6 nights a week playing [Top 40 music&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Top_40) to get myself through it.
+T: Well, <span class="important">while I was in college, I was playing 6 nights a week playing [Top 40 music&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Top_40) to get myself through it.
 So, 6 nights a week, 6 sets a night.</span> That was Miami in the 80s.
 South Florida in the 80s.
 That's the thing--you could just play and play and play.
 You'd join bands and make a couple dollars.
 And the main thing about that was that you'd be learning tunes constantly, because you had to know whatever was on the radio.
 And it would get your stamina up.
 You'd have to play so long every night that if you can't stand on the stage for that long, if you got tired or didn't give it your 100%... [laughs]
 {: .interviewee }

 A: How long did you do that?